Introduction to ACME

 Microphones

 Connect the microphones to mic/line inputs 3 to 7 on the back panel of the EVO 16, using the XLR to XLR cables.
-The suggested connections are listed in the table below.
+The connections are listed in the table below.
 The microphone indices are marked on the µZ main tube and end cap with microphone.

 Microphone | EVO 16 channel | Remarks |